STRUdittle is the latest filament extrusion device -- it's fast (~1-2ft/minute), ultra-compact, reliable, low-cost and spools! Read more

 Get a fully assembled second generation STRUdittle (can use swappable core feature).

 *Includes a spare swappable assembled center core unit:

 Center piece; Four flanges (three high-quality brass); Machined stainless-steel center pipe unit; Stainless steel coupler; Heated band clamp; Solid brass nozzle; Machined auger bit (drill into shaft for setscrew); Bearing; Clamp.

 -Comes with SureCoil attachmentEstimated delivery:Ships anywhere in the world

 Pledge $500 or more

 3 backers Limited (7 left of 10)

-The gold package: A fully assembled second-generation STRUdittle extrusion device with a real-time feedback auto-spooling mechanism included, a choice of color schemes (color of individual gears, main base), your choice of a custom hopper (think Mayan Urn or other sculptures!), and a short paper detailing all the engineering challenges and solutions, lessons-learned during the making of the STRUdittle (for those who may want to move on to further improve the design).Estimated delivery:Add $20 USD to ship outside the US
+The gold package: A fully assembled second-generation STRUdittle extrusion device with a real-time feedback auto-spooling mechanism included, a choice of color schemes (color of individual gears, main base), your choice of a custom hopper (think Mayan Urn or other sculptures!), and a short paper detailing all the engineering challenges and solutions, lessons-learned during the making of the STRUdittle (for those who may want to move on to further improve the design).Estimated delivery:Ships anywhere in the world

 - (31 days)